Economy 'virtually destroyed', CAA brought in to divert attention: Akhilesh

 Samajwadi Party chief Akhilesh Yadav criticised the ruling BJP on Sunday, alleging that the new citizenship law has been brought in to "divert the attention" from the "virtually destroyed" economy and rising unemployment.

-Addressing a press conference here, Yadav said people were made to stand in line to withdraw cash during the demonetisation exercise and now they will have to stand in queue for their rights due to National Register of Citizens.
+Addressing a press conference here, Yadav said people were made to stand in line to withdraw cash during the demonetisation exercise and now they will have to stand in queue for their rights due to National Register of Citizens (NRC).

 "The economy is in dire straits, has been virtually destroyed, unemployment is at an all-time high.
-To divert the attention from these issues, CAA was enacted," he told reporters.
+To divert the attention from these issues, CAA (Citizenship Amendment Act) was enacted," he told reporters.
+The former Uttar Pradesh chief minister also claimed that his party workers

+undertook peaceful protests against the CAA "but the government itself gave fuel to violence in order to divert attention from unemployment, corruption and issues pertaining to the youth".
+"If the atmosphere was worsened, then it was at the behest of the government.
+After all who gains from hatred?," he alleged.

+On the recent move by the UP government to identify the vandals who had damaged property during violence and they be made to pay for the damage, Yadav said, "In that case, compensation should also be given for the property damaged during 2007 Gorakhpur riots.
+Yogi Adityanath was accused in those riots.
+Jinke ghar shishe ke hotay hai, woh doosre ke ghar pathar nahi maaraa karte (those who live in glass houses, do not hurl stones at others)."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)